VerifiedarXiv:2312.0075224 min

 Attention fills a triangle of token-to-token comparisons, so its work grows like L².
 A recurrence carries one fixed-size state down a single column, doing the same work per token, so its work grows like L. Drag L and watch the gap open.

-The recurrence has a second prize that matters even more in deployment.
+The recurrence has a second advantage that matters even more in deployment.
 To generate the next token, attention has to keep a KV cache, the keys and values of every token so far, and that cache grows without bound.
 A recurrence keeps one state of fixed size no matter how long the sequence gets, so per-token generation is constant time and constant memory.
-That is where Mamba's reported 4–5× higher inference throughput comes from: no cache means you can run far larger batches on the same hardware.
+Mamba's reported 4–5× higher inference throughput comes from that constant footprint: no cache means you can run far larger batches on the same hardware.

 So why did the field not just use recurrences?
-Because the obvious recurrence, a plain RNN, is slow to train (you cannot parallelize a sequential loop across the sequence) and tends to forget.
+Because the obvious recurrence, a plain RNN, is slow to train (you cannot parallelize a sequential loop across the sequence) and loses information from early in the sequence.
 The work Mamba builds on solved the first problem.
 Mamba solves the second.
 We need the machinery first.

 A state space model: one running summary